zivz/weatherapp_codelab/codelab.md

 * Run the application and verify your changes.

 Negative
-: you should currently notice a red arrow indicating there's a problem with your view since it has no set of rules,
+: Notice, there's a red arrow indicating a problem with your view since it has no set of rules,
-or in other words we need to set constraints so `Autolayout` will figure out where to position the view.
+or in other words we need to set constraints so `Autolayout` will figure out where to position the Current weather view.

 ![Missing Constraints](./assets/Missing_Constraints.png "Missing Constraints")